attilasomogyi/long-term-relationship-agreement/README.rst

 One or both partners may seek professional help to address and work through any issues in the relationship.

+   This means that in a long-term relationship, one or both partners may seek professional help to address and work through any issues in the relationship.
+This can include seeking therapy or counseling, either as a couple or individually, to work on communication, trust, intimacy, and other relationship challenges.
+A therapist or counselor can provide an unbiased and neutral perspective, and can help partners to understand and work through their issues in a constructive and healthy way.
+They can also provide tools and techniques to improve communication, intimacy, and trust.
+It's important that both partners are willing to engage in the process and are committed to making changes in the relationship.
+Seeking professional help can be a sign of strength and a willingness to work on the relationship and improve it.
+It can also help to build trust and understanding between the partners and can foster a deeper level of intimacy and connection in the long-term.
+It can also help to create a sense of shared purpose and identity within the relationship and can help to foster a deeper level of respect and admiration for one another.

 Changing Habits or Behavior
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One partner may make an effort to change their habits or behavior in
 order to improve the relationship.

+   This means that in a long-term relationship, one partner may make an effort to change their habits or behavior in order to improve the relationship.
+This can include things like working on communication skills, being more understanding, or making changes to their lifestyle or behavior that may be negatively impacting the relationship.
+This change can be made in response to feedback or requests from their partner, or as a way to address personal issues that may be causing strain on the relationship.
+By making an effort to change habits or behavior, it can help to ensure that both parties feel heard and respected in the relationship, and can help to prevent misunderstandings or hurt feelings.
+It can also help to maintain a healthy balance between the needs of the relationship and the needs of each individual.
+By making an effort to change habits or behavior, it can also help to build trust and understanding between the partners and can foster a deeper level of intimacy and connection in the long-term.
+It can also help to create a sense of shared purpose and identity within the relationship and can help to foster a deeper level of respect and admiration for one another.

 Compromise and Negotiation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~